How to Pack a Suit in Your Carry-On Bag

 Save ironing time by placing a sweater or T-shirt inside the horizontal fold of the jacket to prevent hard crease lines.
 Finally, fold the pants into thirds by pulling the bottoms and then the waist over the jacket to form a bundle:

-If you have a plastic dry-cleaning cover laying around, you can use that to wrap your pants before the final fold.
+If you have a plastic dry-cleaning cover lying around, you can use that to wrap your pants before the final fold.
 Or, you can place it around the final bundle to prevent other damage.

 How to Pack Dress Shirts and Ties in Your Carry-On